De Van D. Daggett, Jr. Distinguished Professor of Law

 Professor Lovett has served as Chair of the Property and Real Estate Transactions Sections of the American Association of Law Schools (AALS) and has served as contributing editor to the ABA journal, Probate and Property.
 In the fall of 2009, Professor Lovett was a McCormick Fellow at the University of Edinburgh Law School.
-From 2012 to 2015, he served as Associate Dean for Faculty Development and Academic Affairs at Loyola.
-In 2013, Professor Lovett was elected a fellow of the American College of Real Estate Lawyers (ACREL).
-In 2017, he was awarded the title of Honorary Visiting Professor at the University of Edinburgh Law School, which he will hold from September 2017 until August 2020.
+He held the title of Visiting Professor at the University of Edinburgh Law School from September 2017 until August 2020 and was recently appointed as Honorary Professor at the University of Edinburgh.
+From 2012 to 2015, Professor Lovett served as Associate Dean for Faculty Development and Academic Affairs at Loyola.
+He is a Fellow of the American College of Real Estate Lawyers (ACREL).

 Areas of Expertise